FlowerSuNa/Ad_Tracking_Project/05_Conclusion.md

 ##### TalkingData AdTracking Fraud Detection Challenge
 # 5. Conclusion

 At first, I thought I could tell whether or not this is a fraudulent click by ip, app and channel.
-So, I made the download rate per features(ip, app, device, os, channel and hour) and then, made models with this features.
+But factor levels are too large.
+So I made the download rate per features(ip, app, device, os, channel and hour) to represent the characteristics of those factors and then, made models with this features.
 But it bacame **overfitting** by the download rate per ip.

 <br>